google/go-containerregistry/cmd/ko/README.md

 ## Usage

-`ko` has three commands that interact with Kubernetes resources.
+`ko` has three commands that interact with Kubernetes resources:

 ### `ko resolve`